susanBuck/notes/05_Laravel/13_Databases_Production.md

 );
 ```

-Save, add and commit your changes then push them to your PagodaBox remote.

 __Migrations:__
 To set up migrations on PagodaBox, open the `Boxfile` located in the root of your project.
 If you'll recall from when you first set up deployment to PagodaBox, the `Boxfile` is a PagodaBox-specific configuration file.